Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Illustrative example

 \section{Illustrative example}

-In this section, in order to illustrate the time response of generalized HIGS, we control a single mass (double integrator) system with a proportional-integral-derivative (PID) controller and replace the linear integrator with an integrator made by fractional-order generalized HIGS.
+In this section, in order to illustrate the time response of generalized HIGS, we control a single mass (double integrator) system with a proportional-integral-derivative (PID) controller.
+Here, we replace the linear integrator with an integrator made by fractional-order generalized HIGS.